 From Employed Tradie to Booked-Solid Business Owner: Newton's Story

-He built his entire digital presence himself, using a Squarespace website he designed, a Google Business Profile he optimised from scratch, and an SEO strategy he learned in 20-minute lessons between jobs.
+He built his entire digital presence himself: a Squarespace website he designed, a Google Business Profile he optimised from scratch, and a local SEO strategy he learned in 20-minute lessons between jobs.
 Here's exactly how he did it.

 |